 A company financial report is a collective set of a company's financial statements which discloses their overall financial position.
-It provides historical and in-depth look at a company’s revenues, investments, assets, and cash flow.
+It provides a historical and in-depth look at a company’s revenues, investments, assets, and cash flow.

 As expected, norms and standards in business financial reporting could be very complex, especially if companies follow a diverse set of accounting formulations.
 This is where the GAAP comes in handy.

-The GAAP or the Generally Accepted Accounting Principles is the most authoritative set of business accounting rules used across different business industries.
+The Generally Accepted Accounting Principles or GAAP is the most authoritative set of financial reporting rules used across different business verticals.
 For American businesses, the GAAP is the most commonly-used accounting standard.
 Unless a company clearly states that it has adopted a different set of accounting rules, it is safe to assume that the foundation of its financial reports are based on the GAAP.